 Feedback Response / Reference Further information in relation to exact noise levels predicted to be The location of noise generating equipment (the inverters and associated with operation of the proposed infrastructure would be substations) are shown on the submitted plans. valuable.
 The exact location of noise generating equipment on site is unclear given the detail included on plans submitted.
 Whilst noise levels Indicative noise levels are set out in Section 4 of this document. equivalent to a domestic appliance may not be problematic in an urban area, the site is located in open countryside where very low levels of In common with most rural solar installations in the BANES area a background noise are likely to prevail.
 It is unclear how noise levels separate Noise Assessment has not been prepared. would be perceived by users of the Public Right of Way crossing the land.
 It is also unclear how this noise may impact ecology.
-Nevertheless, the Local Planning Authority accepts that this information can be incorporated within a Noise Assessment submitted with an eventual application.
-It is anticipated that there is a good possibility of effectively reducing the impact of noise through acoustic insulation and attenuation if this is necessary.
-Subject to further information and mitigating proposals, significant environmental impacts as a result of noise generated by the development are found unlikely The second With a second second Park Constants Red and a Street The EIA Screening Report also lacks information relating to the likelihood I nere will be no permanent lighting installed on site. of light and heat emissions.
-The EIA Screening Report suggests no permanent antificial lighting is required.
-However the Local Planning Authomy believes health and salety relating to mointenance work, particularly during winter or everyight.
-It is I relating to maintenance work, particularly during winter or overnight.
-It is Similarly, it is updeer how the seler pende will impact the local There is no ovidence from oveilable studies of color installations and Similarly, it is unclear now the solar panels will impact the local microalimate surrounding the development on a result of heat reflection coolegy that migro alignets affects are significant, and the biodiversity and association radiation.
-This may have implications for highly and benefits of sowing an arable field with a wildflower meadow mix outwoigh and association radiation.
-This may have implications for blodiversity and accounted for within an eventual full any concerns in this regard planning application
+Nevertheless, the Local Planning Authority accepts that this information can be Incorporated within a Noise Assessment submitted with an eventual application.
+It is anticipated that there is a good possibility of effectively this is necessary.
+Subject to further information and mitigating propagale significant environmental impacts as a result of noise generated by the development are found unlikely The EIA Screening Report also lacks information relating to the likelihood There will be no permanent lighting installed on site of light and heat emissions.
+The FIA Screening Report suggests no permanent artificial lighting is required.
+However the Local Planning Authority believes health and safety requirements will likely necessitate some provision of artificial lighting relating to maintenance work, particularly during winter or overnight.
+It is unclear whether this has been considered.
+Similarly, it is unclear how the solar panels will impact the local There is no evidence from available studies of solar installations and microclimate surrounding the development as a result of heat reflection ecology that micro-climate effects are significant, and the biodiversity and association radiation.
+This may have implications for biodiversity and benefits of sowing an arable field with a wildflower meadow mix outweigh ecology.
+These issues should be accounted for within an eventual full any concerns in this regard. planning application.